 In critical and historical studies the conceptual framework and the four frames are experienced to establish and understand relationships in the Visual Arts.

 - Art making 60%

-Art History and Criticism includes case studies which are completed in class time where by students are introduced to artists that are relevant to their own artmaking practice.
+Art Criticism and History includes case studies which are completed in class time where by students are introduced to artists that are relevant to their own artmaking practice.
 Each course will have an assignment / essay or research task to be done each semester.

 Artmaking involves the process that each student undergoes when creating a Body of Work from brainstorming and researching their ideas, to experimenting with their chosen art material or materials and producing artworks which reflects these.
 They will produce a number of finished artworks as well as development exercises designed to build their technical skills and conceptual understanding.
 Students process diaries are submitted twice over the term and a Body of Work is submitted once a term for marking.

 The following media areas are explored across the 2 years: